In 2014, just 15.5% of Battle Creek’s children were ready for kindergarten. By 2020, that rate has more than doubled to 39.2%.

 “Pastor Lee nailed it,” says Dr. Nkechy Ekere Ezeh, founder and CEO of Early Learning Neighborhood Collaborative, an organization founded in Grand Rapids that has expanded into a partnership with New Level Sports Ministries in Battle Creek to serve new communities in the city – especially communities of color.
 “Having BC Pulse and the other partners involved helped me, as a transplant, come into Battle Creek and co-lead some work.
 The relationships they have built are amazing.
 When I came in everybody was looking at how to literally make room at the table.”

-Working toward continued success
+Battle Creek’s children working toward continued success

 Although partners say the results on kindergarten readiness are truly exciting, they continue to gather and monitor data to refine and improve early childhood education and care in Battle Creek.
 The success of the city’s most vulnerable children depends on it.